AMWA-TV/bcp-008-01/docs/Overview.md

 The linkStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.

-Devices are recommended to publish information about which interfaces are down in the linkStatusMessage.
+Devices are RECOMMENDED to publish information about which interfaces are down in the linkStatusMessage.

 Example: